Davidvandijcke/davidvandijcke.github.io/_pages/about.md

 Welcome to my webpage.
 Feel free to look around.

-I am a Probationer Research Student in economics at the University of Oxford.
+I am a DPhil Student (PRS) in Economics at the University of Oxford.

 My [research](https://davidvandijcke.github.io/research) interests are: macroeconomics and monetary economics, firm and agent heterogeneity, inequality, and climate change.